 \section{Introduction}

 Solute transport in porous media is crucial in many environmental and reservoir engineering applications, including risk and safety assessment of groundwater contamination \cite{cook2000determining}, secondary recovery processes in petroleum reservoirs \cite{gaus2008geochemical}, geological storage of radioactive waste \cite{pruess2002fluid}, hydrogen \cite{bienert2006membrane}, and carbon dioxide \cite{kristensen1999transport}, just to name a few \cite{li2020dfn}.
 It is a complicated process due to the varied temporal and spatial transport characteristics of the flow network \cite{hasan2020direct}.
-These features can be divided into flowing areas influenced mostly by advection and stagnant regions governed mainly by dispersion \cite{faraji2022mathematical}.
-The process is considerably more complicated in heterogeneous porous media, because all the available pore space does not contribute to flow uniformly; certain locations are dead ends, or transport is extremely sluggish due to an inadequate connection to the main flow channels \cite{yang2019ubiquity}.
+These characteristics can be divided into flowing areas influenced primarily by advection and stagnant regions governed mainly by dispersion \cite{faraji2022mathematical}.
+The process is considerably more complicated in heterogeneous porous media because all available pore space does not contribute to the flow uniformly; certain locations are dead ends, or transport is extremely slow due to inadequate connection to the main flow channels \cite{yang2019ubiquity}.
 Despite a conceptual understanding of the significance of multi-component solute transport mechanisms in porous media in general, attempts to conduct reliable experimental investigations are hindered by several barriers, resulting in a dearth of published information.
-The major causes are the technical difficulty of creating flow conditions and pore space connection under-regulated laboratory or in-situ test circumstances \cite{zhao2011numerical}.
+The major causes are the technical difficulty in creating flow conditions and pore space connections under regulated laboratory or in situ test circumstances \cite{zhao2011numerical}.
 Hence, a system of field equations, which are numerically represented by partial differential equations (PDEs), is practically the only tool to predict the behavior of such non-linear flows in interconnected systems.
-In solute transport studies, traditional solvers, including finite element (FEM), finite difference (FDM), and finite volume methods (FVM), have been proposed to solve the governing PDEs.
+In solute transport studies, traditional solvers, such as finite element (FEM), finite difference (FDM), and finite volume methods (FVM), have been extensively used to solve the governing PDEs.
 For example, \citet{zhang2018one} suggested a 1D model based on FEM for multi-component solute transport in saturated soil. \citet{bagalkot2015effect} presented a 1D numerical evaluation of the FDM for multi-species radionuclide transport in a single horizontally coupled fracture-matrix system. \citet{mostaghimi2016numerical} and \citet{maheshwari20133} investigated the effect of pore structure heterogeneity on reactive transport using a 3D pore scale model based on FVM.
-Although most large-scale calculations still use FEM, FDM, or FVM, they require high resolution meshing to describe the geometry of the domain being represented.
+Although most large-scale calculations still use FEM, FDM, or FVM, they require high-resolution meshing to describe the geometry of the domain being represented.
 Because the size of an elementary mesh is normally too large, discrete domain descriptions may also need the availability of efficient transport equations at the mesh scale and the consideration of unresolved subgrid-scale effects \cite{noetinger2016random}.
-Hence, new methodologies and algorithms, especially mesh-free methods based on deep learning, are required to accelerate the numerical simulations of solute transport through porous media.
+Hence, new methodologies and algorithms, especially mesh-free methods based on deep learning, are required to accelerate numerical simulations of solute transport through porous media.